Adventure-Terraria-Server-Project/A.T.S.P.-Red-Cogs/README.md

   *Removes all your active reminders*
 * remind
   *Either reminds you "me" or reminds another user.
 You can use their actual nick or the loginname.*

+## NitroBoost
+Shows a list of members who are boosting the server.
+Also posts if a member starts or stops boosting the server.

+### Commands
+* booster
+  *Shows the list*